 I haven’t quite figured it out, probably because my experience has been a mixed bag throughout my wedding-attending life.
 There was one earlier on – that of my best friend from childhood – which was an extravaganza we all still talk about today.
 Between hay-rides, singalongs, strange motel proprietors and Bloody Marys, I was able to thoroughly enjoy my role as a catered-to participant.
 It was such a wild affair that it gave me a rather Gatsbyesque sense of what grand parties can be and that was worth noting.
 But after that one golden experience, the downhill trajectory on the topic did much to sour my taste for the tradition.

-I became a long-running wedding band singer and I worked in the catering industry for years.
+I became a long-running wedding band singer and I worked in the catering industry for years, so I not only know all kinds of popular food usually ordered, but even can give the best tips for your winter wedding in Tahoe.
 Right there, you’ve got a view from several angles, all with the capacity to blow the lid off.
 Or at least blow away the smoke and mirrors of the often less-than-magical behind-the-scenes madness.

 Being in a wedding band offers an interesting perspective on the event.
 You’ve got the family insistent upon certain songs (fair enough), certain times (goes with the territory) and certain rhythms (“and don’t play disco during dinner”… as if we didn’t know!).
 You’ve got the bride arguing with the mother over what should be played during the Father/Daughter dance (yes, you’d think they would’ve worked that out earlier), a groom digging (and MIL hating) “The Stripper” during the garter bit; you got a father so insistent upon enough time for every single person in the wedding to participate in the “money dance” (yes, just like The Godfather) that you end up playing “Let’s Stay Together” for over an hour and a half (true story), while the bride’s bulging bag grows buldgier (shut up, I know that’s not a word!), and a certain lead singer vows to never again sing Al Green.